whily/worldmetro/README.md

         $ g8 fxthomas/android-app

-2. This is step is a work around.
+2. This step is a work around.
 It seems that the plugin sbt-android assumes that tools like `aapt` and `dx` are located in `$ANDROID_HOME/platform-tools`.
 However at least in Android SDK r22, the location is `$ANDROID_HOME/build-tools/18.0.1/`.
 The